• Sign Up

 Dean said Hydro representatives came to drop off toiletry and hygiene supplies around Christmas time, and at that time, she gave them a tour of the facilities.

-Soon after, according to both Dean and Sellers, Hydro committed to provide funding for 11 bunkbeds and 22 mattresses.
+Soon after, according to both Dean and Sellers, Hydro decided to provide funding for 11 bunkbeds and 22 mattresses.
 But before that funding came, the Preston Family Foundation gave money for the beds and mattresses.
-So, Hydro changed its grant agreement and dedicated the money for upgrades to Fr.
+So, Hydro then dedicated the money for upgrades to Fr.
 Bradley Shelter, said Sellers.

 The upgrades are needed, Dean said.
 The shelter can’t hire a person fully dedicated to building maintenance and it operates on a fixed budget so when something breaks, “It’s hard on us,” she said.